You are here

 Important Events in NIMH History

-1946—On July 3, President Harry Truman signed the National Mental Health Act, which called for establishing a National Institute of Mental Health.
+1946—On July 3, President Harry S. Truman signed the National Mental Health Act, which called for establishing a National Institute of Mental Health.

 1965—A provision in the Social Security Amendments of 1965 (P.L.
 89-97) provided funds and a framework for a new Joint Commission on the Mental Health of Children to recommend national action for child mental health.
-The Community Mental Health Centers Act Amendments of 1965 was also passed this year, which authorized grants to help pay the salaries of professional and technical personnel in federally funded community mental health centers.
+The Community Mental Health Centers Act Amendments of 1965 (P.L.
+89-105) also passed this year, which authorized grants to help pay the salaries of professional and technical personnel in federally funded community mental health centers.

-1967—On January 1, NIMH was separated from NIH by executive order and given Bureau status within PHS.
-However, NIMH's intramural research program, which conducted studies in the NIH Clinical Center and other NIH facilities, remained at NIH under an agreement for joint administration between NIH and NIMH.
+1967—On January 1, NIMH was separated from NIH by executive order and made an independent division within the U.S. Public Health Service.
+However, the NIMH Intramural Research Program, which conducted studies in the NIH Clinical Center and other NIH facilities, remained at NIH under an agreement for joint administration between NIH and NIMH.

 1970—On December 31, the Comprehensive Alcohol Abuse and Alcoholism Prevention, Treatment, and Rehabilitation Act (P.L.
 91-616) established the National Institute on Alcohol Abuse and Alcoholism within NIMH.